AK163631/RoboRally/README.md

 ## TODO's For The Rest Of Team
  - Complete javadoc using in-line comments as a guide for how functions work
  - Complete unit tests using junit jupiter
+ - Make a UML diagram from  the code

 ## Usage
 This is a basic idea of how the ```Game``` class should be used in the GUI.